UBC-CIC/health-platform-arduino/README.md

 See the [Arduino Setup doc](./docs/arduino_setup.md).

 ## Current Progress
 The Arduino uses the [Keyestudio CCS811 sensor](https://wiki.keyestudio.com/KS0457_keyestudio_CCS811_Carbon_Dioxide_Air_Quality_Sensor) to measure CO2 and TVOCs.
 CO2 is measured in ppm, and TVOCs are measured in ppb.
-Each time the sensor takes a reading, the Arduino sends the data to an AWS IoT endpoint (configured by https://github.com/UBC-CIC/health-platform-iot) (work-in-progress).
+Each time the sensor takes a reading, the Arduino sends the data (along with a Unix timestamp) to an AWS IoT endpoint (configured by https://github.com/UBC-CIC/health-platform-iot) (work-in-progress).

 A sensor reading sent to the IoT endpoint should look something like this:
 ```